teja00007/SecuredDocs/README.md

 - Qdrant tests are marked `xfail` in CI; a running Qdrant instance is required for full vector store test coverage
 - SAML 2.0 requires `xmlsec1` to be installed on the host (included in Docker image, manual install needed for local dev on macOS)
-- Docling is an optional dependency — document ingestion falls back to PyMuPDF if Docling is not installed
+- Docling is an optional dependency — document ingestion falls back to pypdf if Docling is not installed

 ---